-Thank you for nominating someone special in your life (or yourself!) for our inaugural caregiver recognition award, The Scotty!
+Thank you for nominating someone special in your life (or yourself!) for HFC's caregiver recognition award, The Scotty!
 HFC's Scotty Award, presented by Kensington Senior Living, will be presented at HFC CareCon, a virtual event designed to empower, educate and support dementia caregivers, held on National Caregivers Day, February 17, 2023.

 The award is named in honor of Scott Miller, who served as a loving caregiver to HFC founder Lauren Miller Rogen's late mother Adele.
 The award will recognize an unpaid dementia caregiver who is nominated by a friend, family member, or themselves.
 A panel of HFC judges made up of current and former caregivers and thought leaders, will select one winner who will be recognized for the following characteristics throughout their caregiving experience: